Sshovon/Mess-Manager/README.md

 npm start
 ```

-As we used mongoDB cloud, use provided credentials to join as a manager with populated data. \n
+As we used mongoDB cloud, use provided credentials to join as a manager with populated data. <br/>
 Manager
 ```
 email-n@gmail.com